hunterxcobby/100-days-of-code/log.md

 3. learned the concept of objects in programming, explaining how they are a collection of related data and functionality.

-4. Explored object literals, showcasing their structure and common patterns for creating and accessing properties and methods.
+4. learned object literals, showcasing their structure and common patterns for creating and accessing properties and methods.

 5. Dived into more advanced object concepts, such as objects as object properties and bracket notation for property access.

 6. Covered setting object members, including updating values, creating new members, and dynamically setting member names.

-7. Explored the significance of the "this" keyword in methods and how it refers to the current object.
+7. learned the significance of the "this" keyword in methods and how it refers to the current object.

 8. learned constructors as a way to create reusable object blueprints, making it more efficient to create multiple objects with shared properties and methods.